Figure 1: Map and elevation

 - For optimal far-field optical flux density, a glass PCX

-(Plano-ConveX) lens is used in front of the LED to appropriately
+(Plano-ConveX) lens is used in front of the LED to

-illuminate the Fresnel, the LED-Lens distance being set empirically for
+illuminate the Fresnel, the LED-Lens distance being set

 best output.